tomrhudson/getting-started-checklist/README.md

 ## Contributors

-Open an issue or a pull request to suggest changes or additions.
-A template for new MD files can be found in the repo [here](https://github.com/tomrhudson/getting-started-checklist/blob/development/template.md).
++ Open an issue or a pull request to suggest changes or additions.
++ A template for new MD files can be found in the repo [here](https://github.com/tomrhudson/getting-started-checklist/blob/development/template.md).
++ If creating a new directory, create a file named main-<folder>.md as the index file of that folder.
++ Ensure that main-<folder>.md file is updated with any new files and/or sections that are created.
++ ensure README.md is updated with new folders pointing to the main-<folder>.md

 ## License